armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/bake.md

 linktitle: "bake"
 description: "A policy targeting this object is run before executing each task in a bake stage."
 ---

-More information about the back stage can be found at: https://docs.armory.io/docs/spinnaker-user-guides/aws-guides/aws-baking-images/
+More information about the bake stage can be found at: https://docs.armory.io/docs/spinnaker-user-guides/aws-guides/aws-baking-images/

 ## Example Payload